How many different methods have you tried to get rid of the roaches that have infested your home and are stubborn enough

 The roaches are stubborn as hell, and one way to get rid of these roaches is to use boric acid that is exceptionally toxic to the roaches.

-So, in simple words, you can say that 20 Mule Team Borax has the necessesary ingredients to effectively kills cockroaches.
+So yes, in simple words: 20 Mule Team Borax has the necessesary ingredients to effectively kills cockroaches.

 Borax Roach Bait Recipes